-Barnett Waddingham LLP 1

-August 2020 1

-1. Introduction 4
+1. Introduction 3

-2. Choosing investments 4
+2. Choosing investments 3

-3. Investment objectives 5
+3. Investment objectives 4

-4. Kinds of investments to be held 5
+4. Kinds of investments to be held 4

-5. The balance between different kinds of investments 5
+5. The balance between different kinds of investments 4

-F Risk versus the liabilities 6

-(Covenant risk 6

-9 Solvency and mismatching 6

-A Asset allocation risk 6

-I nvestment manager risk 6

-(Governance risk 6

-E ESG/Climate risk 6

-(Concentration risk 6

-l iquidity risk 6

-(Currency risk 7

-l oss of investment 7

 7. Expected return on investments 7

 8. Realisation of investments 7

-9. act Financially material considerations, non-financial matters, the exercise of voting rights and engagement ivities
+Financially material considerations, non-financial matters, the exercise of voting rights and engagement vities

 10. Policy on arrangements with asset managers 8

-Incentivising alignment with the Trustees' investment policies 8

-Incentivising assessments based on medium to long term, financial and non-financial considerations 8

-Method and time horizon for assessing performance 8

-Portfolio turnover costs 9

-Duration of arrangement with asset manager 9

 11. Agreement 9

-Ар pendix 1: Investment policy of the Scheme as at August 2020 10
+Арр endix 1: Investment policy of the Scheme as at September 2024 .
+10

-1. The balance between different kinds of investment 10

-2. Choosing investments 11

-L iability Driven Investment ("LDI") 11

-3. Fee agreements 15

-4. Investments and disinvestments .
-16

-endix 2: Financially material considerations, non-financially material considerations, the exercise of voting ts and engagement activities
+endix 2: Financially material considerations, non-financially material considerations, the exercise of voting ts and engagement activities •

-1. Financially Material Considerations .
-18

-2. Non-financially material considerations .
-19

-3. The exercise of voting rights .
-19

-4. Engagement activities .
-19

-1. Introduction
+Introduction

 - 1.1.
 This is the Statement of Investment Principles prepared by Pandrol Pension Trustees Limited ("the Trustees"), trustee of the Pandrol Group Pension Scheme ("the Scheme").
-This statement sets down the principles which govern the decisions about investments that enable the Scheme to meet the requirements of: - the Pensions Act 1995, as amended by the Pensions Act 2004; - the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational Pension Schemes (Investment) (Amendment) Regulations 2010, the Occupational Pension Schemes (Charges and Governance) Regulations 2015, the Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018 and the Occupational Pension Schemes (Investment and Disclosure) Regulations 2019. - 1.2.
-In preparing this statement the Trustees have consulted Pandrol Limited, the Principal Employer, and obtained advice from Barnett Waddingham LLP, the Trustees' investment consultants.
-Barnett Waddingham is authorised and regulated by the Financial Conduct Authority. - 1.3.
+This statement sets down the principles which govern the decisions about investments that enable the Scheme to meet the requirements of: - the Pensions Act 1995, as amended by the Pensions Act 2004; - the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational Pension Schemes (Investment) (Amendment) Regulations 2010, the Occupational Pension Schemes (Charges and Governance) Regulations 2015, the Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018 and the Occupational Pension Schemes (Investment and Disclosure) Regulations 2019. - In preparing this statement the Trustees have consulted Pandrol Limited, the Principal Employer, and obtained advice from Barnett Waddingham LLP, the Trustees' investment consultants.
+Waddingham is authorised and regulated by the Financial Conduct Authority. - 1.3.
 This statement has been prepared with regard to the 2001 Myners review of institutional investment (including subsequent updates), and Scheme Funding legislation. - 1.4.
-The Trustees will review this statement at least every three years or if there is a significant change in any of the areas covered by the statement. - 1.5.
-The investment powers of the Trustees are set out in Clause 6.1 of the Definitive Trust Deed & Rules, dated 1 April 2010.
+The Trustees will review this statement at least every three years or if there is a significant change in any of the areas covered by the statement. - The investment powers of the Trustees are set out in Clause 6.1 of the Definitive Trust Deed & Rules, dated 1.5.
+1 April 2010.
 This statement is consistent with those powers.